- About >

 - Freedom of Information

-Requesting Access to records of RSPCA Inspectors
+Requesting access to documents held by RSPCA WA Inspectors

 - certain aspects of law enforcement activities.

-Applicants should be aware that “personal information” relating to complainants who make reports to RSPCA WA cannot be released.
-“Personal information” includes information that can be used to identify a person such as the person’s name and contact details.
+Applicants should be aware that generally “personal information” relating to people who make reports to RSPCA WA cannot be released.
+Personal information” includes information that can be used to identify a person such as the person’s name and contact details.

-General information can be found on the Office of the Information Commissioner website.
+More information can be found on the Office of the Information Commissioner website.

-- a request with enough details to ensure that the requested document(s) can be identified; the request might include property details, animal details or relevant dates; please describe the documents you seek as precisely as possible;
+- A request with enough details to ensure that the document(s) you would like to access can be identified; the request might include property details, animal details or relevant dates.
+You should describe the documents that you seek as precisely as possible.

-- an Australian address, which can be an email address, to which notices can be sent;
+- An Australian address, which can be an email address, to which notices can be sent.

-If you do not have access to email, you can submit an Access Application by hand delivery to RSPCA Malaga premises or by post to:
+If you do not have access to email, you can submit an Access Application by hand delivery to RSPCA WA’s Malaga premises or by post to:

-If you are in a situation of financial hardship or the holder of a currently valid pensioner concession card issued on behalf of the Commonwealth, or any other pensioner concession card, RSPCA WA may reduce the fees by 25%.
+If you are in a situation of financial hardship or the holder of a currently valid pensioner concession card issued on behalf of the Commonwealth, or any other pensioner concession card, RSPCA WA may reduce the fees and charges by 25%.

 If you are not satisfied with the FOI decision made in response to your Access Application you may lodge a complaint with the Information Commissioner.
 Your notice of decision will contain the information you need to know regarding your review rights.